Capacity & Scaling Model

 |---|---|---|---|

-| Material delay | Supplier lead time slips; inbound variance | Buffer inventory, supplier redundancy, pre-lock key materials | Switch supplier / approve substitution with controlled change |
+| Material delay | Supplier lead time slips; inbound variance | Buffer inventory, supplier redundancy, pre-lock key materials | Switch supplier or approve substitution with controlled change |

 | Yield/quality drift | Defect trend breaches threshold at QA gate | Golden sample refresh, retraining, process checklists, extra sampling | Stop-ship for affected lot; corrective action plan within 24–48h |

-| Logistics congestion | Carrier space shortage; transit volatility | Pre-booking, alternative routing, staging shipments | Escalate shipping mode/time window; prioritize critical SKUs |
+| Logistics congestion | Carrier space shortage; transit volatility | Pre-booking, alternative routing, staged shipments | Escalate shipping mode or timing; prioritize critical SKUs |

 | Demand spike | Forecast uplift; campaign pull-forward | Activate surge tier, rebalance lines, adjust allocation | Enable reserve tier if needed; formalize revised ship plan |